 Preventing falls is a priority for us, so we assess all of our patients on admission and throughout their stay to identify those patients who are at risk of falling.
-We then provide these patients with a range of falls prevention strategies whilst in hospital.
+We then provide these patients with a range of falls prevention and harm minimisation strategies whilst in hospital.

 A pressure injury is a wound or reddened area of skin caused by prolonged pressure on the skin.
 To prevent a pressure injury whilst in hospital it is important to regularly change position in bed and walk or move around as much as possible.

 Unplanned Re-Admission to Hospital Within 28 Days

 Waratah Private Hospital collects and reviews statistics on patients who have an unplanned re-admission to hospital within 28 days of discharge.
-We review all cases as this enables us to monitor how effective our discharge planning processes are.
+We review all cases as this enables us to provide our patients with the best possible care.

 Unplanned Return to Operating Room During the Same Admission

-The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital for January to June 2018 compared with other Australian Hospitals.
+The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital for July – December 2018 compared with the average for other Australian Hospitals.
 A lower rate is desirable.

 Our staff are dedicated to providing patients with the best possible care through all stages of their experience at Waratah Private Hospital.